amoe/acceleratedcpp/exercise-notes.md

 I find it easier to use rbegin() and rend() to reverse the rule when it's being added to the stack.
 This makes the semantics like a queue.
 And actually Johnny Mathalope did the same solution.

+## 7-7

+Not so difficult, just an if condition.